Unveiling Plastic Molding: Process, Materials, and Uses

 Find out how CBM Plastics can make your next plastics manufacturing job a success by contacting us today to discuss your project needs.

-What Is the Plastic Injection Molding Process?
+What do you mean by Plastic Injection Molding Process?

 Plastic injection molding is a type of manufacturing that can be used to make various sizes of plastic parts.
 An injection molding machine uses raw plastic material and a mold to create the desired piece.
 The plastic material will be heated to its melting point and injected into the mold.
 The plastic will harden in the mold as it cools, and the final piece is then ejected from the mold.